SafeSquid-Github/SafeSquid-ELG-Reporting/README.md

 To set up the proxy, you can use the following one-liner to download and execute the proxy setup script:

+### What the Proxy Setup Script Does

+The proxy setup script performs the following actions:

+1. Downloads the necessary configuration files.
+2. Prompts the user for the IP address of the Logstash server.
+3. Configures rsyslog to forward logs to the specified Logstash server via UDP on port 10514 (default).

+### Running the Proxy Setup Script

+When you run the proxy setup script, you will be prompted to enter the IP address of your Logstash server.
+The default port used for forwarding logs is 10514.
+If you do not specify a port, the script will use the default port.

+usage:

 ```sh
 curl -s https://raw.githubusercontent.com/SafeSquid-Github/SafeSquid-ELG-Reporting/refs/heads/main/proxy-setup.sh -O
 bash proxy-setup.sh
 ```

-The script will request user input for the IP address of your Logstash server and the port.
-The default port is 10514.
+During the execution, you will be asked to provide the Logstash server IP address.
+The script will then configure rsyslog to forward logs to the specified server using UDP on port 10514.

 ## What the Script Does